skanti/Scan2CAD/README.md

 ### Scan and CAD Repository

-In this work we used 3D scans from the [ScanNet](https://github.com/ScanNet/ScanNet) dataset and CAD models from [ShapeNet (version 2.0)](https://www.shapenet.org/).
+In this work we used 3D scans from the [ScanNet](https://github.com/ScanNet/ScanNet) dataset and CAD models from [ShapeNetCore (version 2.0)](https://www.shapenet.org/).
 If you want to use it too, then you have to send an email and ask for the data - they usually do it very quickly.

 Here is a sample (see in `./Assets/scannet-sample/` and `./Assets/shapenet-sample/`):